Ayeshamjad/Multimodal-Reasoning-ImageCLEF-2025/README.md

 # Multimodal-Reasoning-ImageCLEF-2025
-Few-shot pipeline for Visual Question Answering in the ImageCLEF 2025 Multimodal Reasoning task.
+Zero-shot pipeline for Visual Question Answering in the ImageCLEF 2025 Multimodal Reasoning task.
 ---

 ## 🔍 System Overview